datasci4health/ehealth-education/virtual-patient/README.md

 This is the textbook of the course [Biomedical Computing - Harvard-MIT Program in Health Sciences and Technology](https://ocw.mit.edu/courses/health-sciences-and-technology/hst-950j-biomedical-computing-fall-2010/index.htm).

-There is a more recent and recommended chapter, but until this date it is not available under CAPES Portal (brazilian access on public universities):

-> Dev, P., & Schleyer, T. (2021). **Digital Technology in Health Science Education**.
-In E. H. Shortliffe & J. J. Cimino (Eds.), Biomedical Informatics (pp. 841–865).
-Springer. [online](https://doi.org/10.1007/978-3-030-58721-5_25)

 ## 2. Probabilistic Clinical Reasoning and Evidence-based Medicine

 This chapter addresses how doctors reason in a probabilistic way to make decisions and the role of evidence-based medicine to guide them in decision making.
 It is fundamental to understanding the connection between data science and education.
 The chapter is designed to non-specialists:

 > Owens, D. K., & Sox, H. C. (2014). **Biomedical Decision Making: Probabilistic Clinical Reasoning**.
 In E. H. Shortliffe & J. J. Cimino (Eds.), Biomedical Informatics (pp. 67–107).
 Springer. [online](https://doi.org/10.1007/978-1-4471-4474-8_3)